 Magnet schools are free public schools that allow kids to narrow in on a specific learning track, such as engineering or the performing arts.
 At a magnet school, all the subjects are taught through the lenses of that specific track.
 Nebraska has a handful of magnet schools scattered throughout the state, and these might be a good option if your child learns best by focusing in on a subject they are passionate about.

 Families in Nebraska can also consider private schools, nonpublic schools that charge tuition.
 Private schools may offer a unique curriculum, smaller class sizes, or a faith-based tradition.
 Nebraska’s private schools come in all shapes and forms, from religious schools to schools designed for children with special needs.
 Unfortunately, there are no state-run scholarship options in Nebraska at present, but private scholarships may be available.
 Also, effective in 2018, the federal government allows parents to save for K-12 private school tuition using tax-preferred 529 savings accounts.

 Whether your child wants to accelerate his or her learning or needs a quieter environment in which to focus, you may be interested in giving virtual school a try.
 While most states have free, public online programs that families can choose, Nebraska does not currently have that option.
 Paid options, like University of Nebraska High School online, may be available.

 Nebraska families can also choose to homeschool their children, which allows for a highly customizable and personalized learning experience.
 Homeschooling is the process of parents educating students at home and is permitted in all 50 states.
-Check here for resources about homeschooling specific to Nebraska.
+Check here for a roundup of homeschooling resources specific to Nebraska.

 For additional information about school choices in Nebraska visit these resources:

-Nebraska will celebrate National School Choice Week 2020 with 209 events and activities across the state.
-Learn more about some of these celebrations at schoolchoiceweek.com/states/nebraska/.
+Nebraska celebrated National School Choice Week 2020 with 209 events and activities across the state.
+Click the button below to learn more about school choice in Nebraska.

 "Shining a spotlight on effective educational options for every child"